morvayd/Ollama-Chat-App/README.md

 # Ollama-Chat-App
 This python app was developed utilizing Python 3.13.7
   - Testing occurred on Windows 11, MacOS 15.3.1 and Linux Mint 22.04.
 It utilizes a local Ollama server, chats locally with any downloaded Ollama LLM &amp; SLM, giving a choice of model to use at startup.
 Very easy local AI usage without uploads.

-#
+Additionally personalities with thinking were incorporated.
+These include the usual helpful assistant, the always ready butler Jeeves and Pirate captain RedEye!
+Thinking can be turned on or off where the AI will report thought processes before answering.

 #  Install Procedure
-#

 0) On Windows or Linux - Install the NVIDIA CUDA drivers for your OS & hardware
    - https://developer.nvidia.com/downloads